BobyMCbobs/gha-sync-scan-and-build/README.md

 2. set the image push GitHub secrets of `QUAY_USERNAME` and `QUAY_ROBOT_TOKEN`
 3. generate a signing keypair with `cosign generate-key-pair`
 4. set signing key and password as GitHub secrets with `COSIGN_PRIVATE_KEY` and `COSIGN_PASSWORD` respectively
+5. commit the _cosign.pub_ public key to the repo's root

 # Usage